puppetlabs/puppetlabs-scheduled_task/README.md

 ### Provider

-* win32_taskscheduler: This provider manages scheduled tasks on Windows using the legacy API.
+* win32_taskscheduler: This legacy provider manages scheduled tasks on Windows imitating the legacy API.
 * taskscheduler_api2: Adapts the Puppet scheduled_task resource to use the modern Version 2 API.

 ### Type